 2. It Was Written (1996)

 The mafioso-inspired It Was Written took Nas into a different direction from the path of his debut.
-While Illmatic focused on the problems that were going on in the hood, It Was Written focused on what people was doing in the hood.
-Every song that played was a different experience; you never know what you’re going to encounter on first listen.
+While Illmatic focused on the problems that were going on in the hood, It Was Written focused on the shiesty actions that gave the hood a strong perception.
+Every song that played was a different experience; you never know what you’re going to encounter when engaging on your first listen.
 Whether you catch the dynamic story of life from a gun’s perspective on “I Gave You Power” or the crime mob of the neighborhood linking together on “Affirmative Action,” every song was a unique experience.
-Beats by the legendary DJ Premier and Dr. Dre ring throughout the album giving Nas space to grow creatively on some of the best production at the time.
+Beats by the legendary DJ Premier and Dr. Dre ring throughout the album, giving Nas space to grow creatively on some of the best production at the time.

-The debates between It Was Written and Illmatic still continue after 25 years, as many think Nas’ delivered the perfect follow-up to the classic debut.
+The debates between It Was Written and Illmatic still continue after 25 years, as many think Nas’ delivered the perfect follow-up to the classic debut, while others fully represent for the titan of a classic that would be his dynamic entry into the hip-hop world.

 Best tracks: “I Gave You Power”, “The Message”, “Affirmative Action”, “Take It In Blood”, “If I Ruled The World (Imagine That)”